Quintus/cinch-plugins/README.md

 History
 : Ever joined a channel in the middle of a discussion and couldn't follow?
-This plugin is for you: It enabes Cinch to replay a limited number of messages, solely for you.
+This plugin is for you: It enables Cinch to replay a limited number of messages, solely for you.

 HttpServer